AIfA-Radio/WeatherForecast/README.md

 Current application is a derivative of the GFS application as of above.
 The download sizes of the grib2 files are significantly reduced through byte range downloads of the actual parameters needed.
-This is achieved by prior extraction of the from/to-byte positions of each parameter in the accompanying index files.
+This is achieved by prior extraction of the from/to byte positions of each parameter in the accompanying index files.

 Access of the data is carried out through HTTP GET requests on index and grib2 files.
 Please note a rate limit of <120/minute to the NOMADS site.
-In addition, also data of the Semi-Lagrangian-Grid can be downloaded, revealing a spatial resolution of 0°.1171875.
-The parameter set differs from that of GLOB, though.
+In addition, also data of the Semi-Lagrangian-Grid (SLS) can be downloaded, revealing a spatial resolution of 0°.1171875.
+The parameter set differs from that of the Lobal longitude-latitude grid (GLOB), though.

 The package https://github.com/ecmwf/multiurl needs to be cloned and installed separately, if not already installed along with the